saulbaizman-teaching/saulbaizman-teaching.github.io/README.md

 ## manual updates

-Add the appropriate course name, semester, and course to the corresponding CSV files.
+Add the appropriate course name and course to the corresponding CSV files.
 Then run the command below:

 ```sh
 python3 make-website-toc.py > index.html